What is the Excavator’s Operating Weight

 This is attached to the end of the boom by a hinge joint.
 It is also known as the dipper arm.
 It intermediates power from the boom to the bucket and allows the arm assembly to hinge as a multifunction unit.

-They are powered by hydraulic cylinder.
+They are powered by hydraulic cylinders.

 Bucket